AshleyArmstrongS/arc/Client/ReadMe.md

 # Go College
 Our website is designed to allow students to get to college more efficently whilebeing in contact with other students.

+## Notes
+- We have used PostgreSQL, this must installed on your machine
+- The php.ini file must be configured to allow the PostgreSQL to connect to the project Look for the Windows Extensions section and uncomment the PostgreSQL modules by removing the semicolon (;) from the beginning of the following lines:
+ 1. extension=php_pdo_pgsql.dll
+ 2. extension=php_pgsql.dll

 ## Table of contents

 - [Introduction](#Introduction)